toptal/picasso/.changeset/strong-items-melt.md

 ## DatePicker

-- fix active month for range input when value is changed
+- fix active month for range datepicker when value is changed
+- fix value reset of range datepicker when the input value is deleted